Balloon Sinus Ostial Dilation

 Successful BSOD depends upon precise placement of the balloon across the blocked sinus outflow track.
 Initially, x-rays were used for device placement; however, this is rarely done today.
 For the frontal and maxillary BSOD, correct placement is confirmed with transillumination; that is, a bright light is passed into the target sinus, and when the light is seen in the forehead (for the frontal sinus) or cheek (for the maxillary sinus) device placement is confirmed.

 Recently, microsensors whose position can be determined through a technology known as surgical navigation have been used to confirm device placement.

 Balloon sinus ostial dilation (BSOD) may be performed either in an operating room or in an office setting.
 The choice of setting is based upon many factors.
 In general, more extensive or complicated procedures will be performed in an operating room, although recent advances in technique and instrumentation have moved some of these procedures to an office setting.

 When the procedure is performed in the operating room, it may be done in a hospital outpatient department or in a dedicated surgical center.
 Most commonly, the procedure will be done under general anesthesia in these locations.
 Occasionally, the surgery will be done with intravenous sedation only.

 In the office setting, the BSOD may be combined with conventional endoscopic sinus surgery techniques, or BSOD alone may be performed.
 Regardless, procedures in the office are performed without general anesthesia.
-Topical medications and local anesthesia provide sufficient comfort for successful procedure in the office.
-The main advantages of performing the procedure in the office is a rapid return to normal activity—patients may resume normal activity on the same day in most instances.
+Topical medications and local anesthesia provide sufficient comfort for a successful procedure in the office.
+The main advantage of performing the procedure in the office is a rapid return to normal activity—patients may resume normal activity on the same day in most instances.
 In addition, scheduling is easier in the office and overall costs are much less.

 Who Is A Candidate for Balloon Sinus Ostial Dilation?